kychancf/kychancf.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Ken Chan, a Ph.D. candidate in Computer Science at The University of Hong Kong, advised by Professor Siu Ming Yiu and Professor John Tsz hon Yuen.
+I am Ken Chan, a Ph.D. candidate in Computer Science at The University of Hong Kong, advised by [Professor Siu Ming Yiu](https://www.cs.hku.hk/index.php/people/academic-staff/smyiu) and [Professor John Tsz hon Yuen](https://thyuen.github.io/).
 My research explores cryptography.
-Before joining The University of Hong Kong, I completed an BEng in Computer Science at The Hong Kong University of Science and Technology.
+Before joining The University of Hong Kong, I completed a BEng in Computer Science at The Hong Kong University of Science and Technology.